saltlab/saltlab.github.com/source/software/index.markdown

 ---

 <div>
-Most of the software tools resulting from our research projects are open-source and available on <a href="https://github.com/saltlab/">GitHub</a>.</div>
+Most software tools resulting from our research projects are open-source and some are available on <a href="https://github.com/saltlab/">GitHub</a>.</div>

 <p>
 <ul>